 If you find that your income has decreased from the previous years, you may be able to file a reconsideration request.
 Social Security will require proof of income and will then reconsider your premium costs.

 Once the premium costs are determined, they will be deducted from your monthly income.

-Part B has a deductible, which is $185 in 2019.
+Part B has a deductible.
 If you’re enrolled in a first-dollar coverage Medigap Plan, then your Part B deductible will be covered 100%.
 However, all first-dollar coverage plans will be going away in 2020 for those who are not eligible for Medicare until after 12/31/19.

 Also, keep in mind, Part B only covers 80% of your medical costs.
 If you do not have a supplement plan, you’re left responsible for the remaining 20%.

 When breaking down the costs for Part D, it’s good to know that most states have many different Part D plans to select from.
 The average premium is right around $35 per month.

 When selecting a Part D plan, it is best to choose one that fits your medication needs and that the prices will work for you.

 The insurance carriers will automatically pay your Part D premiums.
 However, it’s possible for Social Security to deduct the cost of your premium directly from your Social Security income benefits.